16 Things To Do Near Combe Haven Holiday Park

 Good to know:

-• Three different courses: Pirate Golf, Adventure Golf, Crazy Golf.
+• Three different courses: Pirate Golf, Adventure Golf, and Crazy Golf.

 • Ice cream kiosk, home-made gelato ice cream, chocolate shop, fish and chips, Beach Retreat Café.